-40. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Civil Authority Orders").

-41. On March 19, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 2) suspending all gatherings, events, or activities of twenty-five or more persons and gatherings of any size where six-foot distance between persons could not be maintained.
-The Order also prohibited on-premises consumption of food or drink at all restaurants and bars, effective March 19, 2020.
-The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."
+- 40. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Closure Orders"). - 41.
+On March 19, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 2) requiring that "all elective dental and medical procedures" be delayed, which took effect immediately.
+The Closure Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."

-42. On March 20, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 3) amended the March 19, 2020, Order to implement more stringent measures.
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.

-43. On March 27, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 4) requiring the closure of all nonessential businesses and services and prohibiting all non-work related gathering of 10 or more persons.
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.
+- 42. On March 19, 2020, the Jefferson County Health Officer issued a civil authority order (attached hereto as Exhibit 3) requiring the closure of all nonessential businesses and services.
+Further, the Closure Order required that "all elective dental and medical procedures" be delayed, which took effect immediately.
+The Closure Order recognizes that "community transmission of the infectious agent COVID-19 in Jefferson County that poses significant risk of substantial harm to a large number of people." - 43.
+On March 27, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 4) requiring the closure of all nonessential businesses and services.
+Further, the Closure Order required the postponement of all dental procedures, without a limited exception for "procedures necessary to treat an emergency medical conditions" and "to avoid serious harm from an underlying condition or disease, or necessary as part of a patient's ongoing and active treatment."
 This order has been in effect since March 28, 2020.
-The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."
+The Closure Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."